DeviesDevelopment/blog/content/posts/2022-05-11_a-tip-for-improving-the-terminal-experience-when-working-with-git-and-kubernetes.md

 ---
-title: "A Tip for Improving the Terminal Experience When Working With Git and/or Kubernetes"
+title: "Better Terminal Experience for Git and Kubernetes"
 date: 2022-05-11T21:04:31+02:00
 tags: [terminal, git, kubernetes]
 featured_image: ""
-description: "A Tip for Improving the Terminal Experience When Working With Git and/or Kubernetes"
+description: "A Tip for Improving the Terminal Experience When Working With Git and Kubernetes"
 author:
   - Fredrik Mile
 slug: "a-tip-for-improving-the-terminal-experience-when-working-with-git-and-kubernetes"